NOW ACCEPTING APPLICATIONS FOR THE 2024-2025 SCHOOL YEAR!

 The Sulam@JDS program serves:

-- Students with documented mild to moderate disabilities that impact their educational functioning throughout the school day.
+- Students with documented mild to moderate disabilities in grades 1-5 that impact their educational functioning throughout the school day.
 Examples of diagnoses include:

 - Specific Learning Disabilities